badu/gorm/README.md

 # Changes log (29.10.2016-present)

 ## 07.12.2016
+- [x] "Add gorm:association:source for association operations for plugins to extend GORM" from original commit
 - [x] removed SelectWithArrayInput test
 - [x] changed dbcon signature for Select - it doesn't accept slices of strings anymore
 - [x] Skip order sql when quering with distinct commit